 Dig the Hole

-The size of the root system of the vine should be assessed and then a hole twice as big should be dug.
-Then the vine should be placed in the hole spreading the roots out.
+The size of the root system of the vine should be assessed, and then a hole twice as big should be dug.
+Then, the vine should be placed in the hole, spreading the roots out.
 Soil should be filled back till the hole is three-quarters full.
 Watering should be done to let the soil settle.
-Then filling should be finished with soil and again it should be watered.
+Then, the filling should be finished with soil, and again it should be watered.

 Newly planted vines require more water than established vines.
 So, they should be watered weekly for the first year, particularly in hot/dry spells.

 When seeds develop, a hormone is secreted by them named gibberellin that encourages the fruit’s growth.
 More than 120 forms of gibberellin have been recognized in plants so far.
 Seedless grapes typically tend to grow small; therefore, commercial growers apply gibberellin to help fruits grow bigger.